New Lower Bounds for Optimal Horoball Packing Density in Hyperbolic $n$-space for $6 \leq n \leq 9$: The Optimal Packing densities of the Koszul simplex tilings

 \begin{theorem} The optimal horoball packing density of Coxeter simplex tilings $\cT_\Gamma$, $\Gamma \in \Big\{ \overline{S}_6, \overline{Q}_6 \Big\}$ is $\delta_{opt}(\Gamma) = \frac{81}{4 \sqrt{2}\pi^3}$, and for $\cT_{\overline{P}_6}$ is $\delta_{opt}(\overline{P}_6) = \frac{189\sqrt{3}}{26\pi^3}$. \end{theorem}

-\begin{proof} Each Coxeter simplex $\cF_{\Gamma}$ in $\overline{\mathbb{H}}^6$ is simply asymptotic, so the local optimal packing densities follow from Lemma \ref{lem:loc}, and extend to the entire space by Lemma \ref{lem:glob}.
+\begin{proof} Each Coxeter simplex $\cF_{\Gamma}$ in $\overline{\mathbb{H}}^6$ has a single ideal vertex (see Table \ref{table:simplex_list}), so the local optimal packing densities follow from Lemma \ref{lem:loc}, and extend to the entire space by Lemma \ref{lem:glob}.
 Our choice of vertices $A_i$, forms of hyperplanes $\Bu_i$ opposite to vertices $A_i$, optimal horoball parameters $s$, and horoball intersection points are given in Table \ref{table:data_6dim}. \end{proof}